Harini Iyengar

 “She provides high-quality advice, and is genuinely interested in her clients” Legal 500

-Harini regularly trains solicitors and other professionals on by preparing and delivering webinars on specialist legal topics for MBL Seminars.
+Harini regularly trains solicitors and other professionals by giving talks and writing articles on specialist legal topics.
+She has written and presented webinars for MBL Seminars for a decade.

 Other

-Bencher Nomination Committee at the Honourable Society of the Inner Temple 2022-
+Governing Bencher at the Honourable Society of the Inner Temple 2017-

 Commercial Law Bar Association